DataDog/documentation/content/en/monitors/configuration/_index.md

 Alerts are grouped automatically based on your selection of the `group by` step when defining your query.
 If no group is specified, grouping defaults to `Simple Alert`.
 If the query is grouped by any dimension, grouping defaults to `Multi Alert`.

-`Simple Alert` mode aggregate over all reporting sources.
+`Simple Alert` mode aggregates over all reporting sources.
 You receive **one alert** when the aggregated value meets the set conditions.

-`Multi Alert` mode apply the alert to each source according to your group parameters.
+`Multi Alert` mode applies the alert to each source according to your group parameters.
 You receive **an alert for each group** that meets the set conditions.
 For example, you could group a query looking at a capacity metric by `host` and `device` to receive a separate alert for each host device that is running out of space.
 Note that if your metric is only reporting by `host` with no `device` tag, it would not be detected by a monitor group by both `host` and `device`.
 [Tag Variables][2] are available for every group evaluated in the multi alert to dynamically fill in notifications with useful context.

 | Group by                       | Simple alert mode | Multi alert mode |